sijingzhangzsj0604/docs/docs/cloud/concepts/ssl.md

 > to learn the details.

 :::danger
-If you use HTTPS protocol for an Application but don't configure a corresponding Certificate, the TLS handshake for API requests will fail.
+If you use HTTPS protocol for a Service but don't configure a corresponding Certificate, the TLS handshake for API requests will fail.
 :::